 I can guess what you’re thinking—I just needed to be honest, but sometimes I get all caught up in my head.
 I worry about burdening others.
 I worry about not representing Jesus well.
 We’re supposed to be joyful and leading the abundant life, but sometimes my life is quite a mess.
 Is it OK to say that I’m scared or lonely?
 That yesterday I lost a wrestling match with sin?
 That my finances are in shambles?
 That my spouse is distant?
 That my daughter is wrestling with what she believes?
 That my mother-in-law won’t get off my case?
 That my dear friend is dying and there’s nothing I can do?
 That God is silent?
 Or that taking care of my parents is utterly exhausting?

-No—I haven’t experienced all of these challenges (especially my mother-in-law: she’s amazing!).
+No—I haven’t experienced all of these challenges (especially my mother-in-law: she was amazing and I miss her immensely!).
 I’ve experienced tremendous fellowship with Jesus and great joy, but I’ve also walked in the dark and silent valleys.
 In those shadowy places I’ve been tempted to pour the rest of my lukewarm latte onto that bubbly, skinny gal in the bright pink shirt at the next table talking about how #blessed she is.
 Hawaii was amazing and her friend absolutely has to use her new personal shopper.
 I should have some compassion, though.
 Her life isn’t perfect.
-The new granite countertops were two days late, her daughter got a pimple, and her husband forgot to put the lid on the toothpaste.
+The new granite countertops were two days late, her daughter got a pimple, and her husband forgot to put the cap on the toothpaste.
 Ugh.